MenuClose

 Can Methadone Affect My Memory?

 Methadone is a medication prescribed for severe pain.
-It is also given to individuals recovering from heroin and prescription drug addiction.1 People who abuse these substances often change their brain chemistry.
+It has also been given to individuals recovering from heroin and prescription drug addiction.
+People who misuse these substances can often experience changes in their brain chemistry.
 Drugs such as heroin and prescription painkillers attach to opiate receptors in the brain and intestinal system.
-Over time, the receptors become less and less responsive until they can no longer detect natural pleasure-producing chemicals on their own.2
+Over time, the receptors become less responsive until they can no longer detect natural pleasure-producing chemicals on their own.

-Methadone is an acceptable substitute medication that helps individuals break addiction to heroin and painkillers while avoiding painful withdrawal symptoms.
+Methadone is an acceptable substitute medication that helps individuals break their addiction to heroin and painkillers while avoiding painful withdrawal symptoms.
 It attaches to opiate receptors to normalize body functions and bring relief without producing an addictive high.
-Doctors typically administer methadone through the withdrawal phase then decrease the dosage over time; however, some people stay on methadone for many years.3
+Doctors typically administer methadone through the withdrawal phase and then decrease the dosage over time.

-• It is a long-acting medicine, and each dose stays in the body for a long time.
+• It’s a long-acting medicine, and each dose stays in the body for a long time

 Memory and Methadone